Har Zion Temple: Founding and Wynnefield (1922–1976)

 Har Zion broke ground on its new building on 54th Street near Wynnefield Avenue on February 17, 1924 and laid the cornerstone on April 13, 1924, during a ceremony attended by more than 300 persons.
 The Publickers officially set the cornerstone, Rabbi Solomon Grayzel delivered the dedication, and Rabbi Bernard Levinthal, dean of Philadelphia's rabbis, was among the dignitaries.
 Har Zion's membership was 500 at the time.
 The new building was constructed of stone and designed by architect LeRoy B. Rothschild.

 The new Har Zion building was dedicated on September 14, 1924.
 More than 2,000 attended the ceremony at which Philadelphia Mayor W. Freeland Kendrick delivered remarks.
-It was the first synagogue built in the Wynnefield neighbor, cost more than $200,000 to erect, had seating for 800, included eight classrooms and an auditorium, as well as a new organ purchased at a cost of $35,000.
+It was the first synagogue built in the Wynnefield neighbor, cost more than to erect, had seating for 800, included eight classrooms and an auditorium, as well as a new organ purchased at a cost of $35,000.
+Rabbi Charles Sidney presided over the first high holiday services in 1924.

 The congregation was active in the wider Jewish community from its earliest days.
 In 1926, Har Zion entered a basketball team in the Jewish League that played its games at the Young Men's and Young Women's Hebrew Association Hall at Broad and Pine Streets in Center City.

 Har Zion hired Rabbi Simon Greenberg who served the congregation from 1925 to 1946.
 Greenberg was born in Horoshon, Russia in 1901, graduated from the Jewish Theological Seminary in 1919, and studied for a year at the Hebrew University in Jerusalem where he was one of the first American students.
 At the time of his hire, he was a national leader in Young Judaea.
 In the synagogue's early years, Greenberg established a nursery, kindergarten, young groups, adult study groups, a Men's Club Adult Institute, Young People's League, and the "Har Zion Bulletin".
 The synagogue became known for its support of pre-1948 Zionist activity, Hebrew culture, and Conservative movement institutions including the Jewish Theological Seminary in New York.
 Greenberg was active in municipal and national movements and organizations.
 He was a founder and director of the Philadelphia Psychiatric Hospital in 1937, president of the Philadelphia chapter of the Zionist Organization of American from 1940 to 1943, and chaired its National Education Committee from 1943 to 1946.
 Greenberg was president of the Conservative movement's Rabbinic Assembly from 1937 to 1939, giving Har Zion a visible presence in American Jewish life.